 - Are you getting consistent high scores for a specific type of mat?

-Pro Tip: Always take pictures.
-As we talk about trends and re-visiting, having an album of photos you can refer back to provides visual clarity and can help with buy-in when it comes time to replacing hazardous mats.
+Pro Tip: Take pictures.
+As we talk about trends and re-visiting, having an album of photos you can refer back to provides visual clarity and can help with buy-in when it comes time to replacing mats that are outdated or performing poorly.

 This can be as simple as taking 10 pictures at each workstation, creating an album on your iPhone titled the same as the workspace, then saving photos in the correct album.
 If you have an internal network, like Microsoft Teams, or use Google Photos, photos can be easily transferred and shared via mobile device.